mleventh/mleventh.github.io/_pages/teaching.md

-## Teaching Assistant for 20.440: Analysis of Biological Networks in Spring 2021
+## Graduate Teaching Assistant for 20.440: Analysis of Biological Networks in Spring 2021 at MIT

 Graded assignments and prepared lectures for recitation for the required spring graduate course for the MIT Biological Engineering PhD progam